dmytrovoytko/data-engineering-amazon-reviews/README.md

 ## :stop_button: Instructions to stop the apps

 - Simple way - stop all together by stopping your CodeSpace.
 Remember, this will leave all downloaded data in your CodeSpace - you can start it later and continue playing with tools and data.
+You can also delete CodeSpace with all the data.
 - Stop all active Docker containers - run this command in terminal
 ```bash
 docker stop $(docker ps -a -q)